michael-chiang-dev5/template/README.md

 This is a template project.
 It implements a minimal React frontend with Redux, express backend, postgresql database interface, and OAuth authentication.

+- Rename `SECRETS_EXAMPLE.js` to `secrets.js` and fill in information.
+Email michael.chiang.dev5@gmail.com if you have any questions.
-Start the frontend with `npm run frontend`
+- Start the frontend with `npm run frontend`
-Start the backend with `npm run backend`
+- Start the backend with `npm run backend`

 # Notes on design decisions